Conditional dominance in games with unawareness: Prudent Rationalizability and Iterated Conditional Weak Dominance

 \begin{defin}[Conditional Weak Dominance] Given an extended restriction $\mathbf{Y}$, we say that $s_i \in S^T_i$ is \emph{conditionally weakly dominated on} $(\mathcal{X}_i, \mathbf{Y})$ if there exists $T' \in \mathbf{T}$ with $T \hookrightarrow T'$ and $\tilde{s}_i \in S^{T'}_i$ with $s_i \in [\tilde{s}_i]$ such that $\tilde{s}_i$ is weakly dominated in $X \cap Y^{T^{\prime }}$ for some normal-form information set $X \in \mathcal{X}_i$, $X \subseteq S^{T^{\prime }}$. \end{defin}

 Note that this definition implies as a special case that $s_i \in S^T_i$ is conditionally weakly dominated on $(\mathcal{X}_i, \mathbf{Y})$ if there exists a normal-form information set $X \in \mathcal{X}_i$, $X \subseteq S^T$ such that $s_i$ is weakly dominated in $X \cap Y^T$.
 Yet, the weak domination ``across'' normal forms makes this definition a non-trivial generalization of conditional weak dominance.
-Again, the idea is that a player who perceives his opponent to be aware of less strategies than herself may realize that the opponent considers some of his partial strategies as weakly dominated.
-Consequently, the player knows that he will not play any strategy that has the weakly dominated partial strategies as components.
+Again, the idea is that a player who perceives his opponent to be aware of less strategies than himself may realize that the opponent considers some of her partial strategies as being weakly dominated.
+Consequently, the player knows that his opponent will not play any strategy that has the weakly dominated partial strategies as components.